bmc/brizzled/id/80/index.md

             p, u = xmlrpclib.getparser(use_datetime=False)
             p.feed(response_body)
             return u.close()
+{% endhighlight %}

 There are several things to note about the `request()` method.

--   It uses the `fetch()` method from the GAE API.
+* It uses the `fetch()` method from the GAE API.
--   It scrupulously raises `xmlrpclib` exceptions on error conditions.
+* It scrupulously raises `xmlrpclib` exceptions on error conditions.
--   It uses `xmlrpclib` function `getparser()` to parse the result.
+* It uses `xmlrpclib` function `getparser()` to parse the result.
 Unlike the response parsing logic in the `xmlrpclib.Transport` class, ours is much simpler, since it has the entire response in hand and doesn't have to read it a bufferful at a time.

 Using the `GAEXMLRPCTransport()` class, we can now make our XML-RPC client code work within GAE:

+{% highlight python %}
     rpc_server = xmlrpclib.ServerProxy('http://rpc.technorati.com/rpc/ping',
                                        GAEXMLRPCTransport())
     result = rpc_server.weblogUpdates.ping('My Blog Name',